About Us

 She brings extensive experience across community services, education, and tourism, including over 10 years at Wathaurong Aboriginal Co-operative in roles such as Koorie Preschool Liaison Officer, Home and Community Care Coordinator, and administrative support to the Board of Directors.
 She later assisted Koorie Liaison programs in the South-West and managed a travel business in Colac before transitioning to Cultural Tourism.

 Charmaine has been deeply involved with the Colac community through her work at the Caracaramigen Gathering Place, local events and meetings.
-Appointed to the Wathaurong Board in November 2024, she is proud to represent Colac and surrounding regions, advocating for community wellbeing, resources, infrastructure development and aspirations.

 Image